GSA/feedback.usa.gov/pages/faq.md

 The Feedback Analytics team is handling the
 PRA for the initial HISP A11 rollout.

+### What if a customer says something bad about our Agency?

+While not necessarily pleasant, negative feedback can be good fuel for process improvement & improving service delivery.
+Capturing data that reflects the customer’s voice can be an excellent resource for gaining insight into workflow issues while highlighting opportunities to improve.
+The Feedback Analytics program exists to help transform customer feedback data into a strategic asset.

 ### Will I be able to see my A-11 form submission data before it’s released to OMB?

 Yes.
 Submissions are managed and reviewed by authorized Service Managers.